varigence/docs/bimlflex/concepts/implementing-snowflake-in-adf.md

 ![Standard Connection Settings 3](images/connection-settings-3.png "Standard Connection Settings 3")

-The simplicity of selecting settings paired with the intelligence of BimlFlex to execute the appropriate functions greatly streamlines the process of converging any solution into Snowflake.
+The simplicity of selecting settings, paired with the intelligence of BimlFlex to execute the appropriate functions, greatly streamlines the process of converging any solution into Snowflake.

 Prior to building out a solution BimlFlex also allows the opportunity to configure batches, assign batches to different compute warehouses, or adjust scaling up or down, from within the BimlFlex **Batches** menu.